-Our upstairs neighbours are a maternity colony, meaning they are mostly females and their pups (babies).
-The visitor centre attic acts as their summer home as they spend May through October there.
-In the winter, they hibernate in caves on the other side of the lake to hang out with the dads.
-In the spring, they fly back to the visitor centre and give birth to their young.
-The pups learn to fly right here in Peachland!
+Our upstairs neighbors are a maternity colony, meaning they are mostly females and their pups (babies).
+Females typically roost in groups to bear and raise their pups.
+The attic acts as their summer home as they spend May through October there.
+There is little known about where males go in the summer.
+IN the winter it is believed they hibernate in caves on the other side of the lake.
+Mating occurs at the hibernation site.
+Females store the sperm and in the spring they fly back and give birth to their young.
+The gestation period for little brown bats is 50-60 days.

 Bats are mammals and are born alive and feed on their mothers’ milk.
 Newborn bats are the z=size of an adult males thumbnail.
 For the first 3 weeks of their life they hold on under their mothers wing.
 When the babies are tiny, females leave them in one area of the attic and assign a babysitter, a non nursing bat, and last years sisters or aunties tend to them.
 After a nightly foraging for three to four hours they return to nurse their pups.

 Pups have distress or hunger calls.
 Amazingly the mother bat can identify her pup from hundreds of others.
 At 3-6 weeks the pups can fly and forage for insects alongside their mothers.

 “Bats eat a huge amount of flying insects.
 Sometimes more than their own weight in insets per night.
 That’s like a 150lb person eating 600 “quarter pounder” burgers in one day!
 Many of the insects that bats eat are likely to be mosquitoes” BC Community bat program